rajapandi1234/migration-utility/pms-115-120/db_scripts/README.md

 ## Overview

-This utility is used when Partner Management Services are moving from 1.1.5 to 1.2.0.
+This script is used when Partner Management Services are moving from 1.1.5 to 1.2.0.
 This script will move data from 'mosip_authdevice' and 'mosip_regdevice' databases to 'mosip_pms' database.

 ## How To Run